Editor’s Note: This post has been updated with new links and content. 🙂

 Sometimes, we have to dig a little deeper to get to the root of a problem.
 One might look at a campaign that isn’t performing well and assume running for mobile traffic was a problem, when in fact, it may just be that placements on apps was where lost clicks were taking place.

-Did they do what they were supposed to, or do we now have a bevy of keywords sitting in position 900 with impressions that never get seen?
-Every month or so is a good time to do a deep clean on your account and trim any fat.
+Did they do what they were supposed to?
+Or do we have a bevy of keywords sitting in position 900 that never get seen?
+Every month or so, deep clean your account and trim any fat.

-Quarterly – Is Our House Crumbling Down?
+Quarterly Google Ads Optimization – Is Our House On Fire?

-Wrap Up on AdWords Optimization
+Wrap Up on Google Ads Optimization

 Remember, an account manager’s work is NEVER done.